-8. IT strategy
+9. IT Strategy

-- Keep under regular review the strategic IT development plan, maximising digital and self-service opportunities - Understand the ongoing needs and vision for the organisation, including a strategy on continuous improvement and efficiency savings through the use of technology - Increase the use of the organisation's website and online tools - Explore the possibilities and implications involved in moving ARB's Board and Committee papers on-line
+- Keep under regular review the strategic IT development plan, maximising digital and self-service opportunities. - Understand the ongoing needs and vision for the organisation, including a strategy on continuous improvement and efficiency savings through the use of technology. - Increase the use of the organisation's website and online tools. - Explore the possibilities and implications involved in moving ARB's Board and Committee papers on-line.

-- Internal and external systems remain stable with no down time - External systems remain accessible and fit for purpose, and responsive to any feedback received - The IT strategy continues to support the objectives of the organisation and deliver efficiencies.
-Increased number of visits to the website and use of online tools such as the online application portal - The pros and cons involved in moving the Board and its Committees' papers on-line will have been fully explored
+- Internal and external systems remain stable with no down time. - External systems remain accessible and fit for purpose, and responsive to any feedback received. - The IT strategy continues to support the objectives of the organisation and deliver efficiencies.
+Increased number of visits to the website and use of online tools such as the online application portal. - The pros and cons involved in moving the Board and its Committees' papers on-line will have been fully explored and a new system introduced.

-9. Explore and take up opportunities to work with stakeholders and partners to deliver ARB's objectives
+10. Explore and take up opportunities to work with stakeholders and partners to deliver ARB's objectives

-- Actively seek opportunities for working with a wider range of stakeholders - Build partnerships with others to influence the regulation of architects to protect consumers
+- Actively seek opportunities for working with a wider range of stakeholders. - Build partnerships with others to influence the regulation of architects to protect consumers.

-Demonstrable evidence of broader working relationships with stakeholders and partners from the built environment, consumer and regulatory sectors
+• Demonstrable evidence of broader working relationships with Stakeholders and Partners from the built environment, consumer and regulatory sectors.

-10. Respond to, and advise on European legislation that affects the regulation of architects
+11. Respond to, and advise on European legislation that affects the regulation of architects

-- Monitor EU legislation in terms of ARB's objectives/statutory functions
+- Monitor EU legislation in terms of ARB's objectives/statutory functions.

-- Consumer Directive
+- Consumer Directive.

-- ADR Directive
+- · ADR Directive.

-- Data protection
+- · Data protection.

-- Services Directive
+- · Services Directive.

-- Implement a communications plan to ensure architects are informed
+- Implement a communications plan to ensure architects are informed.

-- ARB will have responded to relevant consultations as appropriate - Staff will be aware of relevant developments, report these to the Board, ensure they are taken into account when taking strategic decisions and, where appropriate, communicated to architects
+- ARB will have responded to relevant consultations as appropriate. - Staff will be aware of relevant developments, report these to the Board, ensure they are taken into account when taking strategic decisions and, where appropriate, communicated to architects.

-11. Continue to improve governance arrangements within the organisation and ensure that they are aligned with best practice
+12. To continue to improve governance arrangements within the organisation and ensure that they are aligned with best practice.

-- Undertake a Board and Committee effectiveness review, and implement any actions from the previous year's review - Ensure the Board has sufficient, evidence-based, timely information with which to make informed decisions - Be alert to best practice in the arena of governance and recommendations on how to continually improve - Ensure Board membership continues to comply with the requirements of the Act; induct new Board members as appropriate - Conclude the review of the ARB/DCLG Framework Agreement - Conclude the review of the Board's Code of Practice - Review the Board appraisal process - Review the Board's General Rules
+- Undertake a Board and Committee effectiveness review, and implement any actions from the previous year's review. - Ensure the Board has sufficient, evidence based, timely information, on which to make informed decisions. - Be alert to best practice in the arena of governance and recommendations on how to continually improve. - Ensure Board membership continues to comply with the requirements of the Act, induct new Board members as appropriate. - Conclude the review of the ARB/DCLG Framework Agreement. - Conclude the review of the Board's Code of Practice. - · Review the Board appraisal process. - Review the Board's General Rules.

-- Outcomes of effectiveness reviews will be actioned and taken forward as appropriate - A revised ARB/DCLG Framework Agreement will have been published - A revised version of the Board's Code of Conduct will have been included in the Board Handbook - The Board's appraisal process will have been reviewed and any revisions rolled out

-- A review of the Board's General Rules will have been undertaken with a view to publishing an updated set of Rules in 2018 - Governance arrangements will be kept up to date, reviewed where appropriate, and adjusted to meet best practice
+- Outcomes of effectiveness reviews will be actioned and taken forward as appropriate. - A revised ARB/DCLG Framework Agreement will have been published. - A revised version of the Board's Code of Conduct will have been included in the Board Handbook. - The Board's appraisal process will have been reviewed and any revisions rolled out. - A review of the Board's General Rules will have been undertaken with a view to publishing an updated set of Rules in 2018. - Governance arrangement will be kept up to date, reviewed where appropriate, and adjusted to meet best practice.